Kotlin/dokka/docs/src/doc/docs/user_guide/base-specific/frontend.md

 ## Modifying footer

 Dokka supports custom messages in the footer via `footerMessage` string property on base plugin configuration.
-Keep in mind that this value will be pased exactly to the output html, so it has to be valid and escaped correctly.
+Keep in mind that this value will be passed exactly to the output html, so it has to be valid and escaped correctly.

 ## Separating inherited members